On the Properties of Things: Collective Knowledge and the Objects of the Museum

 Highlights of the second day included a trip to the Aga Khan museum.
 Aside from enjoying a tour and sampling baklava, conference attendees engaged in intense discussion and exploration across four different workshops before returning to share their experiences as a group.
 It was great to get out of the conference room and into a museum to see just exactly what everyone had spent a day and a half thinking about come to life, so to speak.

 Before the conference, Ryerson’s Centre for Digital Humanities worked in collaboration with conference organizers Sophie Thomas, Rebecca Dolgoy and Janine Rogers, as well as Research Assistant Terrence Abrahams, to create a digital “exhibit” that will be developed into an exercise in experimental pedagogy.
 They presented the beta version of this site before the trip to the Aga Khan Museum.
 The digital project engaged the audience and opened up conversation on what such a project could achieve via collaboration and cross-discipline connectivity through object-based knowledge and provenance.
-Now available for you to explore, the digital project, still a WIP, exists as an experimental pedagogical tool and exercise in collective knowledge itself.
+Now available for you to explore, external link, the digital project, still a WIP, exists as an experimental pedagogical tool and exercise in collective knowledge itself.
 Over the next year, the conference organizers will be putting together a special issue of the journal Museum & Society featuring essays, interviews, and hybrid forms of academic writing from conference attendees.
 Stay tuned!

 By Terrence Abrahams